-No window--no matter the number of panes, type of interior gas, or low-e coating--can compare to the insulating effect of siding, fiberglass insulation, and interior drywall, all sandwiched together.
-The very minute you punch a window in a wall, exterior temperatures begin to influence interior temperatures.
+No window—no matter the number of panes, type of interior gas, or low-e coating—can compare to the insulating effect of siding, fiberglass insulation, and interior drywall, all sandwiched together.
+The minute you punch a window in a wall, exterior temperatures begin to influence interior temperatures.

 Windows rapidly lose whatever kind of artificial climate you are trying to create in your home, and that's why we say that windows are losers.

 Most of us don't want to live in a dark, windowless box.
-The second best option, according to the Florida Solar Energy Center, is to avoid having windows on sun-facing sides.
-This can be incorporated into house plans upon construction; or, if remodeling, you can remove windows, build over the gaps, and possibly re-install the same windows in a different area.
+The second-best option is to avoid having windows on sun-facing sides.
+This can be incorporated into house plans upon construction.
+Or, if remodeling, you can remove windows, build over the gaps, and possibly reinstall the same windows in a different area.

-They Are: Absolutely the best way to ambush the sun before it can hammer your windows, hood awnings are like hat visors for houses, but with side protection, as well.
+Hood and solid aluminum awnings are the best way to ambush the sun before it can hammer your windows.
+Hood awnings are like hat visors for houses, but with side protection, as well.

-Good: Unlike motorized awnings, fixed hood awnings are DIY-friendly.
-Because they are fixed in place, wind has to work that much harder to tear them from their footings.
+- Pros: Unlike motorized awnings, fixed hood awnings are DIY-friendly.
+Since they are fixed in place, the wind has to work that much harder to tear them from their footings.

-They Are: Fabric awnings stored in a tube mounted above the window.
+Fabric awnings are stored in a tube mounted above the window.
 Electrically or manually operated, these awnings unroll from the tube and extend to become a self-supporting (no vertical supports) cover for your window.

-Bad: Fabric will eventually degrade due to sun exposure.
+- Cons: Fabric will eventually degrade due to sun exposure.
 Flimsy shades can tear away.
-Even when retracted, roller awnings' storage tube remains, and may be unsightly.
+Even when retracted, roller awnings' storage tube remains and may be unsightly.

-Good: Complete coverage of window.
+- Pros: Shutters and sunscreens provide complete coverage of the window.
 No sunlight will enter the house.

-Bad: You are preventing sunlight from entering at the expense of your view.
-Because these shutters rest close to the glass, heat can build up between shutters and glass.
+- Cons: With shutters and sunscreens, you are preventing sunlight from entering at the expense of your view.
+Since these shutters rest close to the glass, heat can build up between shutters and glass.
 Better for preventing glass breakage in high winds than for shading windows.